dude1121/obsidian-vault/01 - Notes/Power Systems.md

 These stations respond relatively quickly to demand changes.
 An example of this type is a [[Hydroelectric Power Station|hydroelectric power station]].

 ### Peak-Power stations
 These stations respond *very* quickly to changes (matter of minutes or even seconds).
-Examples of peak power stations are diesel engines or gas turbines.
+Examples of peak power stations are diesel engines or gas turbines (see [[Thermal Power Station|thermal power station]]).
 This is the main issue with fully renewable power sources: renewable sources struggle to react quickly to changes in the power demand.

 ## Types of generation stations
 ![[ontario-generation-capacity.png]]